FosgateGitHub08252023/pub/AH-NB.md

 NetworkEngineering@crossriver.com // NetOps@crossriver.com
+    Jira board - where in JIRA
-    Jira board and Monday board
+    Monday board - where in Monday
+    Confluence board - where in Confluence

 Thales - not first meeting but ... where do we have them.
 Take a look at prior implemtation... appliance or virtual. appliance onsite?